ADVANTAGES AND DISADVANTAGES OF ALL FARMING SYSTEM

 6. It required high amount of money to keep the land fertile and productive.

-This involves the planting of different types of crop in different plots on a farmland during one season; and at the beginning of the next season, the crops are changed from their respective plots, while following a definite order or sequence.
-The system combines mixed cropping with continuous cropping and is mainly practiced by institutions of learning.
+4. Crop Rotation This involves the planting of different types of crop in different plots on a farmland during one season; and at the beginning of the next season, the crops are changed from their respective plots, while following a definite order or sequence.
+The system combines mixed cropping with continuous cropping and is mainly practiced by institutions of learning. so to understand the advantages and disadvantages of all farming system you have read through this post with keen interest

 For crop rotation to be successful, certain principles must be followed